University of California, Los Angeles

-The University of California, Los Angeles (UCLA) is a public land-grant research university in Los Angeles, California.
-UCLA's academic roots were established in 1881 as a teachers college then known as the southern branch of the California State Normal School (now San José State University).
-This school was absorbed with the official founding of UCLA as the Southern Branch of the University of California in 1919, making it the second-oldest of the 10-campus University of California system (after UC Berkeley).
+The University of California, Los Angeles (UCLA) is a public land-grant research university in Los Angeles, California, United States.
+Its academic roots were established in 1881 as a normal school then known as the southern branch of the California State Normal School which later evolved into San José State University.
+The branch was transferred to the University of California to become the Southern Branch of the University of California in 1919, making it the second-oldest of the ten-campus University of California system after the University of California, Berkeley.

-UCLA offers 337 undergraduate and graduate degree programs in a wide range of disciplines, enrolling about 31,600 undergraduate and 14,300 graduate and professional students.
-UCLA received 174,914 undergraduate applications for Fall 2022, including transfers, making the school the most applied-to university in the United States.

-The university is organized into the College of Letters and Science and 12 professional schools.
+UCLA offers 337 undergraduate and graduate degree programs in a range of disciplines, enrolling about 31,600 undergraduate and 14,300 graduate and professional students annually.
+It received 174,914 undergraduate applications for Fall 2022, including transfers, the most of any university in the United States.
+The university is organized into the College of Letters and Science and twelve professional schools.
 Six of the schools offer undergraduate degree programs: Arts and Architecture, Engineering and Applied Science, Music, Nursing, Public Affairs, and Theater, Film and Television.
 Three others are graduate-level professional health science schools: Medicine, Dentistry, and Public Health.
-Education & Information Studies, Management, and Law round out the university.
+Its three remaining schools are Education & Information Studies, Management and Law.